Debra Berger

-Debra Berger (born March 17, 1957), sometimes credited as Debby Berger or Deborah Berger, is an American actress, artist, and designer.
+Debra Berger (born March 17, 1957) is an American actress, artist, and designer.

 Life

 She was the daughter of actor William Berger from his first marriage in 1957.
-She was the half-sister of actress Katya Berger and child actor Kasimir Berger.
+She was the step-sister of actress Katya Berger and half-sister of child actor Kasimir Berger.
 She is also the stepdaughter of Croatian singer and actress Hanja Kochansky.
 She was the star of Marcel Carné's La merveilleuse visite.

 Personal life

 Berger was linked romantically to Alessandro, Principe Ruspoli (December 9, 1924 – January 11, 2005), 9th Principe di Cerveteri, 9th Marchese di Riano, and 14th Conte di Vignanello.
 They had two sons: